NEW PREMILLENNIAL VIEW

 24 May 2025: No one knows the day: Many believe that pinpointing the exact day of Jesus’s return from heaven to earth is impossible, arguing with Matthew 24:36.
 The mid/pre-wrath/post tribulation views all assume that Jesus’s return to earth will coincide with the rapture.
 The beyond prewrath view, however, agrees with pre-tribulation proponents that the elect rapture and Jesus’s return are distinct chronological events—though it argues they occur in the opposite sequence.

 Matthew 24:37–39 clarifies that the uncertainty of the exact day is analogous to the ability to distinguish between the righteous and the wicked, as illustrated by the days of Noah and Lot (Luke 17:27–30).
 This analogy therefore only points to the righteous physical separation with an elect rapture prior to and on the same day as that reflective Day of the Lord.
 (See new tab labeled DOTL).
-According to this beyond prewrath view, Jesus’s return, from heaven to earth, is seen as a knowable event—occurring 3.5 years (1,260 days) after the antichrist confirms a covenant (Acts 1:9-12; Zech.
+According to this beyond prewrath view, Jesus’s return, from heaven to earth, is seen as a knowable event—occurring 3.5 years (1,260 days) after the antichrist (also called little horn or prince) confirms a covenant (Acts 1:9-12; Zech.
 14:1-5; Matt.
 24:15-17; Dan.
 9:27).
 The later elect rapture, in the seventh opened seal (Rev. 8:5 theophany), is seen as an unknowable one exact calendar day.
 (Ref.
 3)

 13 June 2025 - Israel spiritual salvation after the elect rapture: The abomination occurs at the midpoint-when the Jewish people are on their housetops in Jerusalem.
 They would be expected to be delivered by fleeing (Dan.
 12:1; cf. Zech.
 14:1-5; Matt.
 24:15-20), some say to Petra in present day Jordan.
 Those who flee already have their name written in the book (of life) (Dan.
 12:1).
 What is interesting is that they cannot be spiritually saved (Acts 2:17-21) until after the elect are raptured in the seventh open seal, else they would be physically taken with them.
 Basically, God knew they would be spiritually saved at the midpoint before they did (Eph.
 1:3-4), so He provided a means of escape, to be protected and nourished for 3.5 years (Rev. 12:14), and then to be taken at the end of the 70th week in Revelation 11:19 dispensational rapture theophany.